CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

      ```

 4. **Document the Variable**
-   - Update the `README.md` file under the "Setting Environment Variables" section to include the new variable, its purpose, and any valid values.
+   - Update the `README.md` file under the "Setting Environment Variables" section to include the new variable, its purpose and any valid values.

 5. **Test the Variable**
    - Run the bot with your changes and ensure the new variable is loaded correctly.